-Although the aforesaid phase-in period is available to us, we have completed changes in our board and committee composition and have been in compliance with the NYSE corporate governance rules since March 10, 2017, including:
+We have ceased to be a controlled company within the meaning of Section 303A of the Corporate Governance Rules of the NYSE since December 30, 2016.
+We have completed changes in our board and committee composition and have been in compliance with the NYSE corporate governance rules since March 10, 2017, including:

-- we satisfy the majority independent board requirement; - our compensation committee is fully independent; and - we have established a nominating and corporate governance committee that is fully independent.
+- · we satisfy the majority independent board requirement; - · our compensation committee is fully independent; and - · we have established a nominating and corporate governance committee that is fully independent.